-Adoption of the above Constitution of the Nebraska Academy of Sciences, Inc. was recommended by unanimous vote of the Executive Committee on March 6, 2010 and the Constitution was duly adopted by mail ballot on April 23, 2010 by a vote of members: 60 For and 1 Against.
+Adoption of the above Constitution of the Nebraska Academy of Sciences, Inc. was recommended by unanimous vote of the Executive Committee on [Month day, 2016] and the Constitution was duly adopted by mail ballot on [Month day, 2016] by a vote of members: ## For and ## Against.
 Ballots were mailed to voting members at least thirty (30) days in advance of the voting.

-Dated this 4th day of June , 2010.
+Dated this day of Month , .

 NEBRASKA ACADEMY OF SCIENCES, INC.